WayScience/pairwise_compare/README.md

 4. All of the data, in the supplied pandas dataframe, is used to compute comparisons.

 ## Extensibility
-This tool compares features between any two groups of a tidy-wide pandas dataframe.<br>
+This tool compares features between any two groups of a tidy pandas dataframe.
 To incorporate additional comparators for making comparisons, you must introduce the functionality as a class and inherit from the `Comparator` class (See [Comparator.py](https://github.com/WayScience/pairwise_compare/blob/main/src/comparators/Comparator.py) for details).